 Number 27, whose roots are from the former Yugoslavia, took a side trip to see a relative, an elderly woman.
 Can’t recall now what her relationship was to the N.H.L. star, but I believe she was either a grandmother or an aunt.

-When Mahovolich walked into her house, the doorway was so short he had to duck .
-Once he got inside, what immediately got his attention was a framed photograph hanging on the wall.
-It was an old photo of him in a Maple Leafs’ uniform.
+When Mahovolich walked into her house, the doorway was so short he had to duck.
+Once he got inside, what immediately got his attention was something on the wall … a framed photo of him in a Maple Leafs’ uniform.

 PLAYERS’ ASSOCIATION HEADACHES

-As stated earlier, in the days of the 6-team National Hockey League the men played for the love of the game, not so much for the money.
-There was certainly no “big money” back then.
-And no pension plan.
+As stated earlier, in the days of the six-team National Hockey League, the men played for the love of the game, not so much for the money.
+There was certainly no “big money” back then — and no pension plan.

 In the mid-1950’s, Ted Lindsay — a rugged, star forward with the Detroit Red Wings — realized that players were not being treated fairly and so he tried to organize an N.H.L.
 Players Association.

 A union was something the owners dreaded.
 Gosh.
 Here I was thinking it was players on opposing teams who’d nicknamed Lindsay “Terrible Ted.”

 In any case, Terrible Ted didn’t get very far with his players’ association.